Keyboard shortcuts

 ok: 'my-pipeline' rows=1 (roots=1, children=0) execution=(defaults)

-- default [root] source=rest sink=jsonl
+- default [root] source=rest sink=jsonl delivery=at-least-once

 Pass --no-secrets to validate grammar and structure only, skipping all secret fetches.
 This is useful in CI environments that lack credentials, or in local development before vault access is available: